ReshmikaD/Artistic-Style-Transfer-CNN/README.md

 This model is implemented using Transfer Learning.
 It uses a previously trained convolutional network, and builds on top of that.

-Following the original paper, this model is built using the VGG19 network.

-VGG-19, a 19-layer version of the VGG network.
+Following the original paper, this model is built using the VGG19 network (19-layer version of the VGG network)

 This model has already been trained on the very large ImageNet database, and therefore has learned to recognize a variety of features at the earlier and deeper layers.
 This pretrained model was taken from the MatConvNet.